-To turn off automatic start of EZ-Choice cook:
+To turn off automatic start of EZ-CHOICE cooking:

-You will now have to touch START/ENTER to start EZ-Choice cooking.
+You will now have to touch START/ENTER to start EZ-CHOICE cooking.
 To set up your microwave oven to start without the START/ENTER pad, repeat this step.

 To change weight measurement to kilograms: